JS-DevTools/ez-spawn/README.md

 --------------------------
 All sorts of errors can occur when spawning processes.
 Node's built-in [`spawn`](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options) and [`spawnSync`](https://nodejs.org/api/child_process.html#child_process_child_process_spawnsync_command_args_options) functions handle different types of errors in different ways.
 Sometimes they throw the error, somtimes they emit an ["error" event](https://nodejs.org/docs/latest/api/child_process.html#child_process_event_error), and sometimes they return an object with an `error` property.
 They also don't treat non-zero exit codes as errors.
 So it's up to you to handle all these different types of errors, and check the exit code too.

-EZ-Spawn simplifies things by treating all errors the same.
+EZ Spawn simplifies things by treating all errors the same.
 If any error occurs, or if the process exits with a non-zero exit code, then an error is thrown.
 The error will have all the same properties as the [`Process` object](#process-object), such as `status`, `stderr`, `signal`, etc.

 ```javascript
 try {